jrstew/jrstew.github.io/_pages/cv.md

 Education
 ======
 * Ph.D., in Statistics, Rice University, 2020
-* M.A., in Statisttics, Rice University, 2018
+* M.A., in Statistics, Rice University, 2018
 * B.A., in Statistics, Rice University, 2013